Swiss organisation

 The current members of the Foundation are:

-The Foundation has assigned the management of the site to a site manager hired at 60% time, Daniele Albisetti.
-For the management of the Museum of Fossils from Monte San Giorgio, inaugurated on October 13th 2012, the Foundation has hired a part time director (50%), Luca Zulliger, and two employees-receptionists at 60% time, Francesca Salatino and Yvonne Glatz.
+The Foundation has assigned the management of the site to a site manager hired at 80% time, Daniele Albisetti.
+For the management of the Museum of Fossils from Monte San Giorgio, inaugurated in 2012, the Foundation has hired a part time director (50%), Luca Zulliger, and four employees-receptionists.

 Cantonal Level